 Another important off-page factor that is tied directly to something you control on-page is your N.A.P.
 It’s your name, address, and phone number as it appears online.
 Not only do you want to be consistent and uniform sitewide but it also is important that your N.A.P. matches in directory listings, your social media pages, and other places your information is shown online.
 Jim didn’t have too many existing listings and his social media reach was limited so I went to work setting up those types of accounts.

-The piece to this puzzle was to add Jim’s business to Google services.
-Jim and I both want to track his site visitors while they are on his site, see where they click, how long they stayed, etc. So we use Analytics.
+Another piece of this puzzle was to add Jim’s business to the various Google services that help track and signal.
+Jim and I both needed access to his site visitors’ stats while they are on his site; see where they click, how long they stayed, etc. So we use Analytics.
 We also want to know how they are finding his website and what pages may have issues that affect how he is positioned in search; so we use Search Console.
 Finally to get Jim communicating better with his potential customers and to add his business to Google Maps we use MyBusiness.
-While these services may not directly help Jim rank; they do help us understand what is going on when users visit his site, how they got there and other key factors that inform future updates and site revisions.
+While these services may not directly help Jim rank; they do help us understand what is going on when users visit his site, how they got there, and other key factors that inform future updates and site revisions.

-After about 6 months of revising case studies, posting to social media, and utilizing the Google MyBusiness platform, JimParker.us is now ranking #1 in Google for 2 of his key phrases outranking larger companies and he also has a spot in the coveted Three pack that resides between the paid ads and the search results on Google’s search engine results page.
+After about 6 months of revising case studies, posting to social media, and utilizing the Google MyBusiness platform, JimParker.us is now ranking #1 in Google for 2 of his key phrases, he is outranking larger companies and he also has a spot in the coveted Three Pack that resides between the paid ads and the organic search results on Google’s search engine results page.